-Create Centroid Layer:
+Create centroid laver:

-- 1. From the XTools drop-down menu, select "Feature Conversions" and choose "Shapes to Centroids". - 2.
-Under "Select the layer you wish to convert:" select your census block layer. - 3.
-Give the layer a name and click on "OK". - 4.
-The new layer will be added to your map document.
+- 1. From the XTools dropdown menu, select Feature Conversions and choose Shapes to Centroids. - 2.
+Under Select the layer you wish to convert, select your Census Block Layer. - 3.
+Give the layer a name and click on OK. - 4.
+The new layer will be added to your Map Document.

-- 1. Add the census block layer, the centroid layer, and the study site layer to your Map Document. - From the "Selection" drop-down menu, choose "Select by Location...".
-Under "I want to:" choose "select features from". - 4.
-Under "the following layers:" select your centroid layer. - 5.
-Under "that" choose "have their center in". - 6.
-Under "the features in this layer:" select your study site layer. - 7.
-Hit "Apply".
+- 1. Add the Census Block Layer, Centroid Layer, and Study-Site Layer to your Map Document. - 2.
+From the Selection dropdown menu, choose Select by Location. - 3.
+Under I want to, choose select features from. - 4.
+Under the following layers, select your Centroid Layer. - 5.
+Under that choose have their center in. - 6.
+Under the features in this layer, select your Study-Site Layer. - 7.
+Click Apply.
 Now the centroids that fall inside your study sites will be selected. - 8.
-From the "Selection" drop-down menu, choose "Select by Location...". - 9.
-Under "I want to:" choose "select features from". - 10.
-Under "the following layers:" select your census block layer. - Under "that" choose "contain".
-Under "the features in this layer:" select your centroid layer. - 13.
-Be sure the button for "Use selected features" is checked. - 14.
-Hit "Apply".
+From the Selection dropdown menu, choose Select by Location. - 9.
+Under I want to, choose select features from. - 10.
+Under the following layers, select your Census Block Layer. - 11.
+Under that, choose contain. - 12.
+Under the features in this layer, select your Centroid Layer. - 13.
+Be sure the button for Use selected features is checked. - 14.
+Click Apply.
 Now the census blocks that contain the selected centroids will be selected. - 15.
-Right click on your census block layer and select "Data" and then "Export Data..." - 16.
-After "Export:" choose selected features. - 17.
-Choose "Use the same Coordinate System as this layer's source data. - 18.
-Give the new layer a name and click on OK.
+Right-click on your Census Block Layer and select Data and then Export Data. - 16.
+After Export, choose selected features.

-19. When prompted, add the new layer to the Map Document.
+- 17. Choose Use the same Coordinate System as this layer's source data. - 18.
+Give the new layer a name and click on OK. - 19.
+When prompted, add the new layer to the Map Document.

-- 1. From the XTools menu, select "Table Operations" and then "Calculate Area, Perimeter, Length, - Acres, and Hectares" (follow instructions included with the extension for XTools installation).
+- 1. From the XTools menu, select Table Operations and then Calculate Area, Perimeter, Length Acres, and Hectares (follow instructions included with the extension for XTools installation). - a.
+Under Select layer to measure, select your new Census Block Layer. - b.
+Under Desired output units, choose your units (depending on the census block size, try Miles, Meters, or Feet, for example). - c.
+If you do not wish to generate a parameter, such as Perimeter or Length, deselect it now (leave Area and Hectares selected). - d.
+Click OK.

-- a.
-Under "Select layer to measure", select your new census block layerb.
-Under "Desired output units", choose your units (depending on the census block size, try Miles, Meters, or Feet, for example) - c.
-If you do not with to generate a parameter, such as Perimeter, Length, or Hectares, deselect it now (leave Area and Hectares selected) - d.
-Hit "OK" - 2.
-New fields called "Area" and "Hectares" will be created in the attribute table of your new census block layer with the areas of each polygon calculated in the units you chose (Area) and in hectares (Hectares).
+New fields called Area and Hectares will be created in the Attribute Table of your new Census Block Layer with the areas of each polygon calculated in the units you chose (Area) and in hectares (Hectares).